Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Conclusion

 \section{Conclusion}

-In 2005, an estimated of 1.6 million people were living with the loss of a limb in the United states.
-Robotic prosthetic hands try to compensate the lost ability of lower arm amputees with their daily life activities.
-Solely relying on one source of information e.g., EMG or vision, is prone to poor performance due to many drawbacks each source has.
-Hence a shift in paradigm to use more sources of information is required.

-In this work we collected a dataset of synchronized EMG and visual data of daily objects and provided details on our proposed EMG segmentation and gesture classification, as well as a visual-based grasp detector bundled with background generalization using copy-paste augmentation.
-Based on a graphical model, we represented the multimodal fusion as a maximum likelihood problem to increase robotic control's accuracy and robustness.
+For robotic prosthetic hands to effectively compensate for the lost ability of transradial amputees during daily life activities, control of the hand must be intuitive and robust to missing and sometimes inaccurate sensor data.
+Solely relying on one source of information e.g., EMG or vision, is prone to poor performance due specific drawbacks of each source.
+Hence a shift in the approach to one that fuses multiple sources of information is required.
+In this work we collected a dataset of synchronized EMG and visual data of daily objects and provided details on our proposed process for sensor fusion including EMG segmentation and gesture classification and camera-based grasp detection that is bundled with background generalization using copy-paste augmentation.
+Based on a graphical model, we represented the multimodal fusion as a maximum likelihood problem to increase robotic control accuracy and robustness.

-In our experiments, we observed the complementary behaviour of visual and EMG data, where the latter performs generally better when reaching and grasping an object while the imagery data cannot provide useful information due to occlusion, and similarly the visual information at rest yield more accurate classification while the EMG provides no information on the grasp type.
-In addition to complementing scenarios, our experiments show that fusion always outperforms each individual classifier demonstrating that fusion can add additional robustness even when both sources provide enough information for a grasp decision.
-We observe that fusion improves the average grasp classification accuracy while at reaching phase by 13.66\%, and 14.8\% for EMG and visual classification respectively with the total accuracy of 95.3\%.
+In our experiments, we observed the complementary behaviour of visual and EMG data.
+EMG generally performs better when reaching and grasping an object when the imagery data cannot provide useful information due to occlusion.
+Visual information can provide information about the needed grasp prior to movement, when EMG is unavailable.
+Our experiments show that fusion always outperforms each individual classifier demonstrating that fusion can add additional robustness even when both sources provide enough information for a grasp decision.
+We observe that fusion improves the average grasp classification accuracy while at reaching phase by 13.66\%, and 14.8\% for EMG (81.64\% non-fused) and visual classification (80.5\% non-fused) respectively to the total accuracy of 95.3\%.